Task-Radar/Time-Radar/Readme.md

 ## Why no accounts?

 There is no server, no database, no login.
-That means there is nothing to hack, nothing to leak, and I personally see no reason to force others to trust me, or anyone else, with their information.
+That means there is nothing to hack, nothing to leak; and I personally see no reason to ask people to trust me, or anyone else, with their information.

 ## Backup and data transfer